Attractions & Things to Do in Tinos

-A fishing village located at the northwestern edge of the island that was called Pyrgos until 1915 when it was renamed to Panormos.
+A fishing village located at the northwestern edge of the island.
+Its windless port was always the official port of Pyrgos village.

 Cosmopolitan destination & the absolute magnet of the international jet-set while since the '60s its name became synonymous to unlimited luxury.

 Questions & Answers about Tinos